Eden Lonsdale

 photo: Anton Lukoszevieze

-Eden Lonsdale is a composer based between London and Berlin.
+Eden Lonsdale (*1996) is a British-German composer based in Berlin.

-He studied composition at the Guildhall School of Music and Drama (London) with Malcolm Singer, Cassandra Miller and Julian Anderson and at the Kunstuniversität Graz with Klaus Lang.
+Eden studied composition at the Guildhall School of Music in London with Malcolm Singer, Cassandra Miller and Julian Anderson as well as at the Kunstuniversität Graz with Klaus Lang.